A Composable Game-Theoretic Framework for Blockchains: Composition

-by $\Sigma_c^p$.
-The utility function for player $i\in N\cup M$ can then be defined as a function $u^p_i:\Sigma_c^p\to\R$ which maps\footnote{We use measure-theoretic notation for generality and conciseness. $P_{\sigma_{bg}^Y}$ will generally, if not always, be a discrete measure.}
+The utility function for player $i\in N\cup M$ can then be defined as a function $u^p_i:\Sigma_\cg^p\to\R$ which maps\footnote{We use measure-theoretic notation for generality and conciseness.
+In particular, $P_{\sigma_{\bg}}$ will generally be a discrete measure.}